AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 Data that is arranged in columns or rows on a worksheet can be plotted in an area chart.
 Area charts emphasize the magnitude of change over time and can be used to draw attention to the total value across a trend.
 For example, data that represents profit over time can be plotted in an area chart to emphasize the total profit.

-(???) Предлагаю добавить:
+(???) предлагаю добавить:
 In this article you can learn about the types of area charts available in AnyChart and find out to configure their visual settings and such elements as axes, labels, tooltips, markers.

 ## Chart

-Depending on the data model and the visualization purpose the AnyChart JavaScript area charts may contain one or several series.
+Depending on the data model you use and on the purpose of your visualization, AnyChart JavaScript area charts can contain one or several series.

 ### Single Series Area Chart

-Let's have a look at the single series area chart created using the following data: sales of ACME Corp. through several months in a year:
+In the sample below, there is a single-series area chart showing sales of ACME Corp. through several months in a year.
+Here is the data in a table view (??? можно же так сказать?):

 <table width="287" border="1" class="dtTABLE">
 <tbody>